fanyCaz/CodeProblems/README.md

 # notas

-Solved exercises of pages like LeetCode, CodeWars or CodeSignal.
+Solved exercises of websites like LeetCode, CodeWars or CodeSignal.

 These include data structure and algorithms exercises.